Moduli spaces of parabolic bundles over $\mathbb{P}^1$ with five marked points: Introduction

 \section{Introduction}

-The notion of parabolic bundle was first introduced by Seshadri \cite{se} on a compact Riemann surface $C$ endowed with a set $D$ of marked points.
-In this initial formulation, a parabolic bundle is a vector bundle endowed with a partial flag of the residual stalk at each marked point, and also equipped with a real number in the range [0,1) called the weight for each component of the flags.
-As a generalization of celebrated Narasimhan-Seshadri theorem \cite{NS}, Mehta and Seshadri showed that there is a one-to-one correspondence between stable parabolic vector bundles and irreducible unitary representations of the topological fundamental group $\pi_1(C\backslash D)$ with a fixed holonomy class around each marked point \cite{MS80}.
-Later on, Maruyama and Yokogawa generalized this notion to the case of higher dimensional variety with normal crossing divisors \cite{my,j}.
-In order to consider the representations of $\pi_1(C\backslash D)$ into general linear group, Simpson introduced the new object -- Higgs field compatible with the parabolic structure \cite{sx,s}, then Simpson and Mochizuki \cite{t,t1} developed non-abelian Hodge theory for this situation.
-Biswas realized Mehta-Seshadri's construction (with rational weights) as the orbifold bundles \cite{bis}, namely vector bundles on the quotient stack $[\tilde C/G]$ for the tamely ramified Galois cover $\tilde C\rightarrow C$ with Galois group $G$.
+The notion of parabolic bundles on a compact Riemann surface $C$ with a set $D$ of marked points was first introduced by Seshadri \cite{se}.
+In this initial formulation, a parabolic bundle is a vector bundle endowed with a partial flag of the residual stalk at each marked point, and equipped with a real number in the range [0,1), called the weight, for each component of the flag.
+As a generalization of the celebrated Narasimhan--Seshadri theorem \cite{NS}, Mehta and Seshadri showed that there is a one-to-one correspondence between stable parabolic vector bundles over $C$ and irreducible unitary representations of the topological fundamental group $\pi_1(C\backslash D)$ with a fixed holonomy class around each marked point \cite{MS80}.
+In order to consider representations of $\pi_1(C\backslash D)$ into the general linear group, Simpson introduced the new object -- Higgs field compatible with the parabolic structure, and developed nonabelian Hodge theory in terms of filtered objects \cite{sx,s}.
+Maruyama and Yokogawa generalized the notion of parabolic bundles to the case of a higher dimensional variety with a reduced effective simple normal crossing divisor \cite{my,j}.
+Mochizuki established the parabolic nonabelian Hodge theory in the higher dimensional setting \cite{t, t1}.
+For rational weights, Biswas realized parabolic bundles on a smooth projective variety $X$ as orbifold bundles \cite{bis}, namely vector bundles on the Kawamata cover $p:Y\rightarrow X$ equipped with a lift of the action of the Galois group of $p$.
+Borne and Vistoli generalized Biswas's construction to the logarithmic scheme setting \cite{bv}; namely they showed the category of parabolic sheaves on a logarithmic scheme $X$ with weights lying in $\frac{\mathbb{Z}}{n}$ for some integer $n$ is equivalent to the category of quasi-coherent sheaves on the corresponding root stack $\sqrt[n]{X}$.
+Moreover, Talpo showed that parabolic sheaves with real weights on a fine saturated log analytic space can be treated as quasi-coherent sheaves of modules on its Kato--Nakayama space \cite{ta}.